 The digital trajectory of workplace technology is evolving the corporate real estate (CRE) and building automation industries.
 These advancements are causing big changes that are improving the way we work and connect as employees.

-From internal workplace communications to facility management software, there has never been so many integrated workplace technology trends that facility managers can leverage to increase productivity, improve engagement, and save money.
+From internal workplace communications to facility management software, there have never been so many integrated workplace technology trends that facility managers can leverage to increase productivity, improve engagement, and save money.
 Let’s take a look at the technology trends that are improving all aspects of the workplace experience.

 The workplace is changing.
 Facilities managers must keep up with the latest technologies and trends if they want to keep their buildings running optimally.
 Effective communication can make or break any organization’s ability to stay productive and deliver results.
 While not historically a priority for facilities managers, finding the right communications tools can help forward-thinking FMs improve company culture and the overall employee experience.
 Thankfully, there are plenty of software options to improve communication and productivity between individuals, teams, and departments, even if the workforce is distributed across a global portfolio.